aws-solutions/serverless-bot-framework/README.md

 ## Source Code

-**source/modules**
+**source/infrastructure**
-Contains a nodejs module named b2.core that is used in train-model lambda function and polly-service lambda function.
+Includes AWS CDK code describing the architecture of the solution.
+This CDK code will be transpiled into Cloudformation template when running `build-s3-dist.sh`.

 **source/samples**
-Includes five components, three sample lambda functions, a custom resource and a front-end web client.
+Includes three components, a lambda function that integrates with Amazon Lex, a custom resource, and a front-end web client.
 This code can be extended to add different functionalities to the bot.

 **source/services**
-Includes source code for three lambda functions, core, custom-resource, and polly-service.
+Includes source code for three lambda functions, core, lex-bot, webclient-setup, and polly-service.

-**source/services/custom-resource**
+**source/services/solution-helper**
 A Python Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.

 ## Creating a custom build